1984 Winter Olympics: Legacy

 The Olympic Games had a positive impact on Sarajevo.
 The expansion of the airport, the renovation of the main train and bus stations and the expansion of the number of hotels, restaurants and parks increased the quality of life in the city.
 The Olympic Village became a residential area and new sports venues accelerated the development of winter sports in Yugoslavia.
 After the Games, the Sarajevo bobsleigh track hosted several events of the Bobsleigh World Cup.

 The war in Bosnia and Herzegovina and the siege of Sarajevo, not foreseen at the time of the Games, lasted from 1992 to 1995.
 The conflict left tens of thousands of victims and severely damaged Sarajevo and Olympic venues.
 The Koševo stadium was renovated in 1998, the Zetra hall was rebuilt in 1999 with the support of the IOC and the alpine ski resorts are again in operation.
 However, the bobsleigh runs and the ski jumping hills are abandoned due to the risk of accidents with landmines and remains of weapons.

 In 2001, the city of Sarajevo considered a bid for the organization of the 2010 Winter Olympics to revive the economy of Bosnia and Herzegovina and accelerate the reunification of the country, divided between different ethnic groups.
 However, the bid was eliminated by the IOC Executive Board.
-The 2017 European Youth Winter Olympic Festival which was to take place in Sarajevo (with all the events were to be held on the sites used in 1984) But due to the constant delays in the recovery works, the city decided to reverse the order of the hosts with Erzurum in Turkey and Sarajevo hosted the 2019 European Youth Olympic Winter Festival.
+The 2017 European Youth Winter Olympic Festival was to take place in Sarajevo (with all the events to be held on the sites used in 1984), but due to the constant delays in the recovery works, the city decided to reverse the order of the hosts with Erzurum in Turkey hosting the 2017 edition and Sarajevo hosting the 2019 European Youth Olympic Winter Festival.